sib-swiss/SPARQL_course/docs/music.md

 The ? suffix means we should follow a path zero or one times.
 The property path expression :artist/:member? would start with an album and first find all the nodes connected via the :artist predicate and return those nodes (since we would end up on those nodes when we follow the :member edge zero times).
 Then, if any of those nodes have a :member edge, it will follow those edges and return the new nodes we reach as well.

+If you are not sure to understand, try to first run the query with only :artist.
+17 solo albums by McCartney.
+Then add again :member, but remove the ? .
+27 albums by the Beatles.
+Then re-run the original query: indeed 44 albums!

 #### ALTERNATIVE PATHS

 Suppose we want to find all the songs related to Paul McCartney: songs released in either his solo albums or The Beatles’ albums, along with the songs he wrote that were recorded by other artists.
 We need to find three alternate paths from songs to Paul McCartney.
 The previous property path expression already (partially) encodes two of these paths, and the third alternate path can be introduced using the | path operator: